jetify-com/devbox/docs/app/docs/cli_reference/devbox_global_push.md

 # devbox global push

 Push a [global] config.
-Leave empty to use jetpack cloud.
+Leave empty to use Jetify sync.
 Can be a git repo for self storage.

 ```bash
 devbox global push <git-repo> [flags]